 The work will culminate in a touring exhibition with photographs and a collection of video interviews, where at least fifteen different men with their own words will express their experiences of being in an abusive relationship.

 During the exhibitions, experts in the field of domestic violence, researchers and social workers will be invited to take part in discussions and debates.
 Media will also be invited to these events.

 Abused men as a topic of research and artistic work is controversial.
 It should not be.
 Violence in all forms are equally bad.

-I photograph and videofilm men in the Nordic countries that are victims of domestic violence, meaning physical, sexual or psychological violence.
+I photograph and videofilm men that are victims of domestic violence, meaning physical, sexual or psychological violence.
 I expect some men to find this page and through it make contact with me.

 Since the Finnish and Scandinavian languages have very little in common, the language on this page will be English.